wu-lee/rushkoff-archive/docs/_articles/rebuilding-value-in-our-lives.md

 Altruism is not about what web site petitions you sign and the You Tube videos you make, but about engaging with the real world around you in a more real way.

-SC: You suggest that altruism begins

-by getting involved locally?
+**SC**: You suggest that altruism begins by getting involved locally?

-between the big, top-down communication DR: What l"m talking about is kind of

-behavior of a nonprofit and the big, a fractal activism.
-If the core problem

-top-down communication of any other

-for-profit corporation or even a nonprofit

-thafs working against their very causes.
+**DR**: What l'm talking about is kind of a fractal activism.
+If the core problem is that we are disconnected from the real world because we have started thinking and acting the same as multi-national corporations, then the activism in which we engage must be activism that reacquaints us with the real world.
+It's simple stuff.
+We not only kill two birds with one stone in that way, but we can be way more assured that what we are doing is real, that it's true.

+Instead of donating money to "goodagriculture.org," then shopping for your own food at the A&P, join a CSA, a community-supported agriculture program.
+What happens is you find out who the person is that's growing your food and you'll know if the farmer is really using organic practices and doing proper land management instead of buying Del Monte "Naturo," or whatever Certified Organic "big agra" brand that has declared itself as such.
+We can get food cheaper that is also healthier and more nourishing.
+It's good for the environment, good for my neighborhood, good for my local commerce, and it helps me meet other people in a way that's actually meaningful and educates me and my kids about our food.

+SC: How would this bottom up

-Ifs so hard to judge, and people feel
+approach to building and enriching

-overwhelmed by the information and the

-communication: Who·s real, who"s not

-real?
-People end up becoming cynical and

-just withdrawing.
-Ifs very hard to parse

-information from the disinformation.

-Altruism is not about what web site

-petitions you sign and the You Tube

-videos you make, but about engaging

-with the real world around you in a more

-real way.
+neighborhoods apply to other unive rsal

+problems like health care?

+DR: What would be the local CSA

+equivalent of healthcare?
+What if we

+provided for 90% of our healthcare

-is that we are disconnected from the
+needs from the bottom up rather

-real world because we have started

-thinking and acting the same as

-multi-national corporations, then the

-activism in which we engage must

-be activism that reacquaints us with

-the real world.
-Ifs simple stuff.
-We

-not only kill two birds with one stone

-in that way, but we can be way more

-assured that what we are doing is real,

-that ifs true.

-Instead of donating money to

-··goodagriculture.org,"· then shopping

-for your own food at the A&P, join
+than through the AMA?
+It's scary

+to people to even think about it,

+but if we regularly visited our

+local neighborhood chiropractors,

+homeopaths, nutritio nists for primary

+care. we might not actually need the

+catastrophic care of "Big AMA ...

+SC: What you're talking about is

+peo ple reclaiming their own power

+and rig ht to live a healthy life in the

+first place instead of paying $300 a

+month to ensure that yo u're not going

+to die from cance r.